AntoineTwan/ArtisanalRandom/README.md

 That best method is the roll2 one (roll0 and roll1 have just been kept as examples of less efficient ones, as I'm going to use this mini project for a blog post on test driven developpment).

-Technically it uses a seed table of numbers from 0 to 9 (3 of each) put in an order determined by the word, and when it makes "rolls" use obscure mathematics formulas (don't ask me to explain why/how they work) to convert the roll number into the adresses of 3 of these 10 sided dices in the table, then assembles the result and converts it to an integer.
+Technically it uses a seed table of numbers from 0 to 9 (3 of each) put in an order determined by the word, and when it makes "rolls" use obscure mathematics formulas (don't ask me to explain why/how they work) to convert the roll number into the adresses of 3 of these 10 sided dices in the table, then assembles the result as a string and converts it back to an integer.

 For example the word 'github' entered as parameter of WordToSeed generates a seedtable of [  2, 4, 7, 8, 9, 6, 5, 3, 5,